pramsey/pramsey.github.io/_posts/2018-10-01-postgis-sprint-2.md

 <img src="{{ site.images }}{{ page.image }}" alt="{{ page.title }}" />

+## Wider Typmod

+The current attribue `typmod` column is a 32-bit integer.
+For geometry, we are already packing that 32 bits to the limit: a couple bits for dimensionality, some more for the type number, and the bit kahune, a bunch for the SRID number.
+Having even a 64-bit typmod number would allow even more interesting things, like declared coordinate precision, to fit in there.
+Maybe we are abusing typmod and there's a better way to do what we want though?

 ## Parallel GIST Scan

 The PostGIS spatial index is built using the PostgreSQL [GIST index infrastructure](https://www.postgresql.org/docs/11/static/gist.html), so anything that makes GIST scans faster is a win for us.
 This would be a big win for folks with large tables (and thus deep trees) and who run scans that return a lot of indexed tuples.